 As the Youth Education Coordinator for Arts Benicia, I doubled as a youth art instructor.
 I taught at the EcoArt Summer Camp, ABAS (Arts Benicia Afterschool Program) and Exploratory Wheel hosted by the Benicia School District, where I taught Tinker Time, a Maker class for 3rd-grade students.

-The classes I teach are based on Eco Art principals of using upcycled materials, student-imagined designs and the use of a variety of tools.
+My classes are based on Eco Art principals of using upcycled materials, student-imagined designs and the use of a variety of tools.
 With the loss of classes like woodshop and art in schools, I see the need for kids to learn to use tools and explore their creativity.

-My experience as a Respite Care provider for children with deveopmental disabilties, has help me understand how to work with children, especially those needing extra encouragement.
+My experience as a Respite Care provider for children with developmental disabilities, has help me understand how to work with children, especially those needing extra encouragement.

 Truckee Roundhouse Makerspace, Truckee, CA:

 I am the Textile Shop Lead with this amazing non-profit maker space, located at the Truckee Tahoe Airport.
 It is a community-operated shop and workspace where people with common interests, often in computers, machining, technology, science, digital art or electronic art; can meet, socialize and collaborate.

 I teach Encaustic Painting (hot beeswax medium) and sewing classes for adults and youths.

 It’s a fundraiser for Friends of Black Rock High Rock, a non-profit based in Gerlach, that does conservation and education in the 1.2 million acres of public lands in the Black Rock Desert area.